Amy Rodriguez: FC Kansas City, 2013–2017

 In 2013, as part of the NWSL Player Allocation, she joined Seattle Reign FC in the new National Women's Soccer League.
 About a month after the allocation, Seattle announced that Rodriguez was pregnant and would not be available to play for the 2013 season.
 She was later traded to FC Kansas City for Kristie Mewis during the 2013–14 off-season, making her debut for the Midwest club in a preseason exhibition match against the Chicago Red Stars.

 On August 31, 2014 Rodriguez scored two goals for FC Kansas City in a 2–1 win against Seattle Reign FC, both on assists provided by Lauren Holiday, to help the club win the 2014 NWSL Championship.
-In 2015 FC Kansas City reached the Championship game once again and Rodriguez scored the game-winning (and lone) goal off an assist from Heather O'Reilly to win the 2015 NWSL Championship.
+In 2015 FC Kansas City reached the Championship game once again and Rodriguez scored the game-winning (and lone) goal off an assist from Heather O'Reilly to win the 2015 NWSL Championship; she was named the match's MVP.
 Rodriguez missed the 2016 NWSL season as she was pregnant with her second child.

 Rodriguez returned to FC Kansas City for the 2017 NWSL season.
 In the first game of the season she scored a goal in the 48th minute, however minutes later she suffered a knee injury and was forced to leave the game.
 It was announced that Rodriguez had torn her ACL and would miss the rest of the season.

 Utah Royals FC, 2018–2020

 After FC Kansas ceased operations in November 2017, her rights were transferred to the Utah Royals.
 In February 2018, she committed to joining the Royals.
 Rodriguez began the 2018 season on the 45-Day disabled list as she was still recovering from her knee injury.
 On April 20 she made her debut for the Royals and she scored her first goal for Utah a week later on April 28.
 Rodriguez finished the season with 5 goals, which was the second highest on the team.
 She signed a contract with Utah prior to the 2019 NWSL season as she was no longer an allocated player by U.S. Soccer.

+On June 15, 2019, Rodriguez contributed the game's only goal in a win over Sky Blue FC on a lengthy, slaloming run finished with a 25-yard shot from outside the box to the upper corner, with her effort ultimately earning a nomination for the FIFA Puskás Award as one of the year's most beautiful goals.